-We also incorporated images into the Autoscaling process and you are able to select a custom image for your session host server configuration.
+We also incorporated images into the Autoscaling process so you are able to select a custom image for your session host server configuration.
 Using custom images for autoscaling processes will make it faster and easier to spin up new session host servers since images will already be configured with your selected applications.

 Another great use of images is to roll out app or system updates to multiple session host instances at once.
 You just configure your image with the latest application versions, make any other custom changes to it and then use the Autoscaling process to apply the new image to all your session host servers.